Minimuino/thumbstick-deadzones/README.md

 			   thumbstick processed input (y): blue value
 			   (show with an image where are 0 and 1 values for every variable)

-Second discuss deadzone types.
+Now I will discuss deadzone types.
 If we don't apply a deadzone, our raw input magnitude graph will look like this:

 ![thumbstick graph - no deadzone][dz_none_gray]